Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 Propagation: Seeds, cuttings or (usually) grafting.

-But despite that the cutting taken in summer proved to be able to root in commercial peat blocks (Often used for rooting more difficult items such as rarer euphorbias, Madagascan thorn bushes and stems of Pachypodium succulentum) A good percentage of cuttings survive well in the moist peat blocks and after about three months began to root and grow.
+But despite that, cuttings taken in summer have proved to be able to root in commercial peat blocks (often used for rooting more difficult items such as rarer euphorbias, Madagascan thorn bushes and stems of Pachypodium succulentum).
+A good percentage of cuttings survive well in the moist peat blocks and after about three months begin to root and grow.
 P. afra and C. namaquensis (the wolftoon) are the only members of the family which grow to tree size.

 Photo gallery: Alphabetical listing of Cactus and Succulent pictures published in this site.